Frequently Asked Questions: This page contains answers to common questions of

 -encourage creative work--writing, composition, art, etc.

-Homework cont. - Twenty to thirty minutes should be spent doing the daily assignment.
+Twenty to thirty minutes should be spent doing the daily assignment.
 Your student may require more or less time.
 Please notify me if the homework is taking too long.
 Be sure to have your child read daily.
 Independent reading is one of our goals.
-Reading to your child with expression and fluency, provides a positive model.
+Reading to your child with expression is engaging and provides a positive model.

 Please read over your child's homework assignment each day.
 After checking the completed homework, don't forget to sign the homework cover sheet.
 The weekly homework schedule is (roughly...):